will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 ## Motivation: why is this CIP necessary?

 The CIP provides a partial solution to the problems described in [CPS-????](../CPS/CPS-XXXX/README.md).
-In particular, the need for a standardized approach serving data in an unopinionated, close to blockchain native format.
+In particular, we strive to define a standardized approach serving data to edge clients in an unopinionated, close to blockchain native format using a push-based protocol.

 ## Specification